Entanglement dynamics of light's orbital angular momentum under a Lorentz boost

 \section{Discussion}

-In this part, we do stress on the conceptual aspects and consequences of our findings on the dynamics of entanglement in inertia moving frames.
-According to quantum mechanics, an entangled state is nonlocal, and this counterintuitive phenomenon is the consequence of the spontaneous collapse of the wavefunction.
-The common notion regarding this nonlocality is that no matter how far are the observers of the entanglement, the reduction of state happens as soon as there is a measurement on the quantum system.
-Physics community have tried to find a method to test this idea and the most accredited approach today is Bell's inequalities test.
-It is based on the assumption of hidden variables (HV) or supplementary parameters regarding the existence of physical realities prior to measurements.
-However, as stated non-separability is enough to violate such inequalities.
-In this study, we have examined the concept of entanglement through moving frames of reference under a Lorentz boost.
-Our results show that the viewpoints on entanglement have only been effective views.
-This suggests that the lack of definite physical realism in quantum mechanics comes from the lack of complete picture of the theory itself in explanation of its physical domain throughout all dynamical possibilities.
+In this section, we emphasize the conceptual implications of our findings on the dynamics of OAM entanglement in inertial frames.
+According to quantum mechanics, entangled states are inherently nonlocal, a counterintuitive consequence of the spontaneous collapse of the wavefunction.
+The prevailing view holds that, regardless of the spatial separation between observers, state reduction occurs instantaneously upon measurement.
+The physics community has long sought to test this notion, most notably through Bell inequality experiments based on the assumption of hidden variables representing pre-measurement realities.
+However, as stated earlier nonseparability alone is sufficient to violate such inequalities.
+Our results indicate that existing viewpoints of entanglement are only effective descriptions.
+The absence of definite physical realism in quantum mechanics likely stems from the theory’s incomplete account of its physical domain across all dynamical regimes.